pola-rs/polars/.github/ISSUE_TEMPLATE/bug_report.md

 Replace this text with the **Rust** or **Python**.

+#### Which feature gates did you use?

+This can be ignored by Python users.

 #### What version of polars are you using?

 Replace this text with the version.